REQUIREMENT FOR A NEGATIVE CORONAVIRUS TEST

-- Children aged under 15
+- Children under the age of 16

 - Persons who, for medical reasons or due to a physical or mental disability, should not have a Covid-19 test done

 We encourage all guests to purchase date-specific tickets online so we have an overview of how many guests we can expect on each day.
 You save up to 35% compared to buying tickets at the gate.
+Buy your tickets here.